What's on this page?

 - Desire for more flexibility: Many teachers crave better work-life balance and the flexibility to work in different locations or to take annual leave outside of the highly structured term-time calendar.

-- Financial motivation: There are roles outside of education offer higher salaries and better, clearer progression pathways.
+- Financial motivation: There are roles outside of education that offer higher salaries and better, clearer progression pathways.

 - New challenges: After years in the same role, some educators want to apply their skills in new environments and to new challenges.